markash/carat/README.md

 CDI is in because it is part of the JEE 7.0 spec but it has been a rocky start to get it to work correctly with JSF (but that is always the case with JSF / CDI).

 [Wikipedia definition]: http://en.wikipedia.org/wiki/Carat_(mass)

+## Constructio

+### Postgres

+Pooling	Implementation Class
+No	org.postgresql.ds.PGSimpleDataSource
+Yes	org.postgresql.ds.PGPoolingDataSource

+Property	Type	Description
+serverName	String	PostgreSQL™ database server host name databaseName	String	PostgreSQL™ database name portNumber	int	TCP port which the PostgreSQL™ database server is listening on (or 0 to use the default port) user	String	User used to make database connections password	String	Password used to make database connections

+Additional

+Property	Type	Description
+dataSourceName	String	Every pooling DataSource must have a unique name. initialConnections	int	The number of database connections to be created when the pool is initialized. maxConnections	int	The maximum number of open database connections to allow.
+When more connections are requested, the caller will hang until a connection is returned to the pool.